All Episodes

 We're interested in black coaches and black quarterbacks doing well.

-I think there was a little hope invested in McNabb, and he got a lot of credit for the performance of this team that he really didn't deserve than well.
+I think there is a little hope invested in McNabb, and he got a lot of credit for the performance of this team that he really didn't deserve.

 Somebody went to those championship games.